mala-project/mala/README.md

 MALA (Materials Learning Algorithms) is a data-driven framework to generate surrogate models of density functional theory calculations based on machine learning.
 Its purpose is to enable multiscale modeling by bypassing computationally expensive steps in state-of-the-art density functional simulations.

 MALA is designed as a modular and open-source python package.
 It enables users to perform the entire modeling toolchain using only a few lines of code.
-MALA is jointly developed by the Sandia National Laboratories (SNL), and the Center for Advanced Systems Understanding (CASUS).
+MALA is jointly developed by the Sandia National Laboratories (SNL) and the Center for Advanced Systems Understanding (CASUS).
 See Contributing.md for contributing code to the repository.

 This repository is structured as follows:
 ```